Maker of Monsters: The Extraordinary Life of Beau Dick

 Maker of Monsters digresses into environmentalism and perhaps takes on too much in a series of false endings that highlight Dick’s causes like a series of post-scripts.
 His final act as an eco-warrior responds to Prime Minister Justin Trudeau’s own series of false promises.
 Dick rallies final stroke of activism to challenge Canada’s complacency by performing a second copper cutting ceremony—this time at centre stage on Parliament Hill in Ottawa.
 Maker of Monsters doesn’t really need this final act since it includes numerous voices of peers whose lives were shaped by Dick.
 He might be known as the maker of monsters, but by carving a new mask out of copper, he summoned another generation of rebellious spirit.

 Maker of Monsters: The Extraordinary Life of Beau Dick screens at select Cineplex theatres on March 29 and April 1 in select Cineplex theatres.
-Visit the POV blog for updates.

 Read more about Maker of Monsters in the The Lives of Artists!